 Questions to ask:

-It’s worth noting that currently not many tokens actually have working products that produce real value.
+It’s worth noting that currently not many tokens actually have working products and are producing real value.
 Most of them are still either in early planning, development or testing phases.

 Example of Bitcoin’s value: Bitcoin is primarily considered digital gold.
 It might one day be very useful as a transactional currency as well.
 Based on what your future expectation of Bitcoin value is, you might value it completely differently.
 That’s the beauty of investing.

 Example of Ethereum’s value: Ethereum is a platform that enables the creation and continuous service of many other tokens.
-This was its initial value proposition and we can argue that throughout 2017 and the rise of many ERC-20 tokens, it is starting to fulfil its initial vision.
-From this perspective, its market cap growth potentially makes sense.
+This was its initial value proposition and we can argue that throughout 2017 and the rise of many ERC-20 tokens, it is starting to fulfil its initial vision and thus its market cap growth potentially makes sense.

 Questions to ask: